 '''

-DGMGRL> CONNECT /@North_Sales.foo.com;
+DGMGRL> CONNECT /@North_Sales.example.com;

 DGMGRL> START OBSERVER;

 Observer started.

 '''

-You must set up Oracle Wallet to use CONNECT '/'.
-By setting up Oracle Wallet, you can write a script to securely start and run the observer as a background job without specifying database credentials in the script.
+You must set up Oracle Wallet or SSL to use CONNECT '/'.
+By setting up Oracle Wallet or SSL, you can write a script to securely start and run the observer as a background job without specifying database credentials in the script.
 When using Oracle Wallet as a secure external password store, be sure to add credentials for both the primary and fast-start failover target standby databases.
-The database connect string that you specify when adding the credentials for each database must match the
+The database connect string that you specify when adding the credentials for each database must match the ${\tt ObserverConnectIdentifer}\ or\ {\tt DGConnectIdentifier}\ database\ property.$

-ObserverConnectIdentifer or DGConnectIdentifier configurable database property.